 Want to learn even more about custom designs and add-on features for your guard booth?
 Check out Guardian Booth online.
 We have a vast amount of experience with gate house floor plans and would be glad to use other guard house designs we’ve worked on to your advantage so that your guard house with toilet floor plan is a perfect plan for the most efficient use of your space.

 A Few Last-Minute Design Tips

-Here are some final things to keep in mind when considering a guard shack with a restroom installed:
+Here are some final things to keep in mind when considering a pre assembled guard shack with a restroom installed:

 - Remember that the outside is important too– use it to your advantage.
 Talk to your booth retailer about the color of your booth.
 Colors are customizable.
 You can choose bright, interesting colors that match your company logo, or dark, camouflage colors to blend in – whatever you need.
-Signage can also be important if you need to communicate with your customers.
+Signage on your guard house can also be important if you need to communicate with your customers.

 - Keep your booth well lit, inside and out.